0lzi/CV/Projects/Poland-Warehouse.md

 ## About

-665,210 sq ft logistics and production facility
+665,210 sq ft logistics and production facility in Poland

 # Roles

+I was junior engineer on this project.
+Main role was to support Infrastructure Lead engineer in design and delivery of both sites.

 # Dificulties

+- Language barrier

 # Achievments